National Neighbor Day

 Observing National Neighbor Day

 As we said in our introductory paragraph, there are a number of ways to observe this holiday.
-People can use this day to quash any bad blood they might have with their neighbors and to move towards a more friendly relationship with them, or they can be thankful that they do have good neighbors who will look out for their property if something should happen.
+People can use this day to quash any bad blood they might have with their neighbors and to move towards a more friendly relationship with them, or they can be thankful that they have good neighbors who will look out for their property if something should happen.

-It’s also a good day for a person to introduce themselves to their neighbors.
+It is also a good day for a person to introduce themselves to their neighbors.
 People can also spread the word about this holiday using the hashtag #NationalNeighborDay on social media.